Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Baby Should Sleep on a Firm Surface

-If you’re looking for a crib mattress for your baby’s crib, try to find a firm mattress7.
-When you press down on a firm mattress, it is responsive and quick to return to its original shape, which is safe for babies because they shouldn’t become strangled or suffocated within the materials7.
+If you’re looking for a crib mattress for your baby’s crib, try to find a firm mattress13.
+When you press down on a firm mattress, it is responsive and quick to return to its original shape, which is safe for babies because they shouldn’t become strangled or suffocated within the materials.7

 Put Baby to Sleep in a Crib

 As mentioned, the safest place for your baby to sleep is a crib or bassinet, not a bed, couch, chair, or other surface.
-If your baby falls asleep somewhere other than the crib or bassinet, it is best to move them to a safe place as soon as possible.
+If your baby falls asleep somewhere other than the crib or bassinet, moving them to a safe place as soon as possible is best.

-Even if your baby falls asleep in their car seat or stroller, try to move them to a crib or bassinet as these are safer options7.
+Even if your baby falls asleep in their car seat or stroller, try to move them to a crib or bassinet, as these are safer options.13

 Establish a Consistent Bedtime Routine for Your Baby

 Establishing a consistent bedtime routine for your baby will signal to them that it is bedtime and hopefully help them fall asleep more easily.
-Reading a bedtime story, rocking them in a rocking chair, using a sound machine, or singing a lullaby are all activities you can incorporate into your bedtime routine.
+You can incorporate reading a bedtime story, rocking them in a rocking chair, using a sound machine, or singing a lullaby into your bedtime routine.

 Share a Room, Not a Bed